SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 * Validate your SQream icense
 * Change your data ingest folder

-**Comment: I changed this from "Installing SQream" to "Configuring SQream," because the main section is called "Installing SQream," and this section describes configuration.**

 Configuring Your Local Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once you've downloaded the SQream software, you can begin configuring your local environment.
 The following commands must be run (as **sudo**) from the same directory that you located your packages.

 For example, you may have saved your packages in **/home/sqream/sqream-console-package/**.

-**Comment: The source file included only: -i -k -f -c -v -l -d -s -r.
-It excluded -h and -K. Are those flags supported?**

 The following table shows the flags that you can use to configure your local directory: